A lot or a little?

 Talk to your kids about ...

 Families can talk about the affects of drinking alcohol.
 What are some of the ways that alcohol can affect a person's behavior and health?
 What are the risks and dangers of drinking to excess?
 What are some of the reasons people choose to drink alcohol?

-What are some of the negative ways that people tend to try and deal with emotional concerns?
+What are some of the negative ways that people try to deal with emotional concerns?
 What would be positive alternatives for coping with your problems?

 - Platforms: Linux, Mac, Nintendo Switch, PlayStation 4, Windows

 - Available online?
 Available online